sathya1007-coder/GO-TERM-PREDICTION/README.md

 Contents:

-ProtBert_Embeddings.py: Generates embeddings for protein sequences using the ProtBERT model.
+-- ProtBert_Embeddings.py: Generates embeddings for protein sequences using the ProtBERT model.

-protT5_Embeddings.py: Generates embeddings using the ProtT5 model.
+-- protT5_Embeddings.py: Generates embeddings using the ProtT5 model.

-seqvec_embedder.py: Produces embeddings from protein sequences using SeqVec.
+-- seqvec_embedder.py: Produces embeddings from protein sequences using SeqVec.

-cvxg.py: Implements Cross-Validation with XGBoost for model training.
+-- cvxg.py: Implements Cross-Validation with XGBoost for model training.

-mlp.py: Contains code for buliding a cross_validation model using Multilayer perceptron.
+-- mlp.py: Contains code for building a cross-validation model using a Multilayer Perceptron.

-lstm.py: contains code for buliding a cross_validation model using Long Short Term Memory model.
+-- lstm.py: Contains code for building a cross-validation model using a Long Short-Term Memory (LSTM) model.

-ensemble2.py: Combines predictions from multiple models to create an ensemble for improved accuracy.
+-- ensemble2.py: Combines predictions from multiple models to create an ensemble model for improved accuracy.

+The tabular features are extracted using the iFeature package (DOI:10.1093/nar/gkac351).
+GitHub link: iFeature.